subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_NovelPeptide_Analysis/Novel_peptide_analysis.md

 >
 > 2. Click **Execute** and inspect the query results file after it turned green.
 If everything went well, it should look similiar:
 >
+The output consists of the Peptide sequence, the spectra associated with the peptides, the protein accession number, chromosome number, Start and Stop of the genomic coordinate, the annotation, the genomic coordinate entry for viewing in Integrative Genomics Viewer (IGV), MVP or UCSC genome browser and the URL for viewing it on UCSC genome browser.